Creamy vegan hummus greens pasta with loads of vegetables – this is a great healthy weeknight meal, and can easily be made gluten free.

 - Cook the pasta according to the package instructions.
 Reserve 1/4 cup of the water before draining, then mix the cooked pasta with the reserved water and hummus.
 Stir in the roasted vegetables, greens, and chickpeas, then top with the lemon zest.
 Serve hot.

-• If you want to add peas, cook them for a few minutes along with the pasta.
+• If you want to add peas, cook them for two minutes along with the pasta.

 Amount Per Serving: Calories: 292Total Fat: 9gSaturated Fat: 1gUnsaturated Fat: 7gSodium: 527mgCarbohydrates: 23gFiber: 12gSugar: 4gProtein: 14g